nicolemne/python-hangman-game/README.md

 ### Content

-I have written all content on this website myself, although I've used a lot of help from other projects, please see section above in # Code used.
+I have written all content on this website myself, although I've used a lot of help from other projects, please see the section above in # Code used.

 ###  Media

 [CoolSymbol](https://coolsymbol.com/) was used to get special characters to style the program.
-- » in the start up menu
+- » in the start-up menu
 - ░ for blank spaces
 - ★ before the lives and guesses
 - ✟ when you've run out of lives